The Pupil Response Test

 • Intracranial hemorrhage

-In these cases, abnormal pupil reactions may signal compromised neurological function, often requiring immediate medical intervention.
+In such cases, abnormal or absent pupil reactions may indicate compromised neurological function, often necessitating urgent medical intervention.

 B. Diagnosis of Optic Nerve Disorders